 Standards of personal behavior are more explicit than they have been in the past.
 Those seeking initial certification or renewal as a US Sailing Judge must meet the high standards of integrity, fairness and judicial temperament found in The Judges Manual.
 Certified or not, all judges serving on protest committees should meet these standards.

 When a protest committee is on duty afloat or ashore and the chair is a US Sailing Judge, they may display the US Sailing Judges Flag.

 The standards also recognized that individuals might engage in different judging paths based on their experience and abilities.
 The Judges Program established qualifications and standards for Club Judges, Judges, National Judges, and the US Sailing procedure for nominating ISAF International Judges.
-The qualifications required for certification for each of these different paths are described in Chapter 12 of The Judges Manual.
+The qualifications required for certification for each of these different paths are described in the US Sailing Judge Certification Program Requirements.

 Judges Committee & Regional Administrative Judges

 The Judges Committee develops supports and certifies judges within the US.